Wages and labour costs

 - Labour cost survey (ESMS metadata file — lcs_esms)

-- Labour costs annual data (ESMS metadata file - lcan_esms)
+- Gender pay gap (ESMS metadata file — earn_grgpg2_esms)

 - Net earnings and tax rates (ESMS metadata file — earn_net_esms)